antrikshdua/Peakflo-Signa-Metro-Fare-Calculator/README.md

 ## Testing

-The project contains tests for all endpoints and all the cases,
+The test file contains all the cases,

 #### Test Suite